Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 19. Proofreading

 Got an eye for detail?
-This side hustle requires an in-depth understanding of grammar and is perfect for teachers.
+This side hustle requires an in-depth understanding of grammar and is perfect for teachers as you’re already doing this when grading papers or assessing student work.
 As a proofreader, you'll be required to meticulously review text to correct grammatical, spelling, punctuation, and formatting errors.

 Proofreading is about precision.
 Therefore, you must have a solid grasp of style conventions and use a meticulous approach that guarantees error-free content.
 On average, you can expect to earn somewhere around $28-$32 an hour.